MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.extensions.convert.md

 # Microsoft.Quantum.Extensions.Convert namespace

+> [!WARNING]
+> This documentation refers to the Classic QDK, which has been replaced by the Modern QDK.
+>
+> Please see <https://aka.ms/qdk.api> for the API documentation for the Modern QDK.

 These are some of the functions from System.Convert namespace of .NET CLR that are relevant within Q# type system.